CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-iscsi-ceph-block-storage.md

 -   Understanding of storage technology (for Ceph Specific knowledge, please refer to [Ceph's how to website](//docs.ceph.com/docs/master/))

 ### Use Case Scenarios
-Ceph Block storage will iSCSI gateway can be used as shared storage for clusters and compute farm, dedicated storage for servers.
+Ceph Block storage with iSCSI gateway can be used as shared storage for clusters and compute farm, dedicated storage for servers.
 With its horizontal scalability, a storage platform larger than 4TB can be created.
 In this use case, a 100GB redundant storage backend will be created with the iSCSI gateway.
 Please see the diagram below:

 ![Ceph diagram](../images/ceph/ceph-blockdiagram.png)